sherbondy/assignment2/README.md

+**NOTE: This is my personal implementation of assignment2.
+Please do not copy
+        my code outright.
+You probably won't learn much that way.**

 Building assignment 2 on Mac OS is a little bit more involved than the previous two assignments.
 You'll need to install a copy of [FLTK](http://www.fltk.org/).
 I suggest using [Homebrew](http://mxcl.github.com/homebrew/) for this.
 Once